avermaisi11/AWS-Development-Or-Automation/README.md

 # AWS-Development-Or-Automation
-This is repository contains my real time work which I have done.
+This repository contains my real time work which I have done.

-This is my realtime hard work which I have done.
+These are my realtime hard work which I have done.

 Please do  not just blindly copy and use it for your own purpose.